 - Geolocation - based on the city, metro area, state, or country the visitor is coming from, the tool can show local images or display content in the local language to improve the experience.

-- The propensity to buy – this type of personalization is based on the visitor’s behavior on the public website.
-On the basis of this data, the tool can create a propensity model that will drive personalization in promotional areas of the site.
+- The propensity to buy - this type of personalization is based on the visitor's behavior on the public website.
+Based on this data, the tool can create a propensity model that will drive personalization in promotional areas of the site.

 Personalization – the future of banking